Presidency of Dwight D. Eisenhower: Continuity of government

-A group of three federal government officials and six private U.S. citizens was secretly tasked by the president in 1958 to serve as federal administrators in the event of a national emergency, such as a nuclear attack.
-Eisenhower discussed the issues with each appointee and then personally sent letters of confirmation.
+As early as 1956, per a memo on page 256 of a 2021 book, Eisenhower established emergency administrators in the event of a national crisis, such as a nuclear attack.
+The formerly classified memo, "Wartime Structure of the Executive Branch", specifies an Office of War Resources directly under the president, including a War Communications Administration and formerly undisclosed Office for Free World Cooperation.
+The memo does not specify person(s) selected to head the Office of War Resources.
+A 2010 publication confirms the Office of War Resources plan.
 The selection and appointment of these administrator-designates was classified Top Secret.
 In an emergency, each administrator was to take charge of a specifically activated agency to maintain the continuity of government.
 Named to the group were: